akien-mga/godot-old-wiki/tutorial_ssl.md

 ### Approach 2, CA Cert

 The second approach consists of using a certificate authority (CA) such as Verisign, Geotrust, etc. This is a more cumbersome process, but it's more "official" and ensures your identity is clearly represented.
-Unless you are working with large companies or corporations, this method does not make much sense.
+Unless you are working with large companies or corporations, or need to connect to someone else's servers (ie, connecting to Google or some other REST API provider via HTTPS) this method is not as useful.

 Also, when using a CA issued cert, **you must enable domain validation**, to ensure the domain you are connecting to is valid, otherwise any website can issue any certificate in the same CA and it will work.